 (a) receives a notification from the ECVAA of a Minimum Eligible Amount; and

-(b) a notification from the relevant Trading Party no later than 2 Working Days following receipt of a notification under (a) above that it wishes to reduce its Credit Cover,
+(b) a notification from the relevant Imbalance Party no later than 2 Working Days following receipt of a notification under (a) above that it wishes to reduce its Credit Cover,

-the FAA shall affect such a reduction (either by way of a reduction in the value of the Letter of Credit and/or a withdrawal of Cash Deposit) PROVIDED THAT the amount of the Trading Party's Credit Cover following such reduction and/or withdrawal is not less than the total of the Minimum Eligible Amount notified by the ECVAA multiplied by the Credit Assessment Price.
+the FAA shall affect such a reduction (either by way of a reduction in the value of the Letter of Credit and/or a withdrawal of Cash Deposit) PROVIDED THAT the amount of the Imbalance Party's Credit Cover following such reduction and/or withdrawal is not less than the total of the Minimum Eligible Amount notified by the ECVAA multiplied by the Credit Assessment Price.

-5.2.2 If the FAA receives a notification from BSCCo of a minimum amount of Credit Cover required for a Trading Party, the FAA shall consent to a reduction of a Trading Party’s Credit Cover (however affected), PROVIDED THAT such reduction is not less than the minimum amount notified by BSCCo hereunder.
+5.2.2 If the FAA receives a notification from BSCCo of a minimum amount of Credit Cover required for an Imbalance Party, the FAA shall consent to a reduction of an Imbalance Party’s Credit Cover (however affected), PROVIDED THAT such reduction is not less than the minimum amount notified by BSCCo hereunder.

 5.3 Establish Energy Credit Cover